tiurin/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

-The goal of the game is to get your player cross the road from grass to the river avoiding collisions.
+The goal of the game is to get your player cross the road avoiding collisions.

 ## Game launch